ehector/BRdac/README.md

 # Citation

-If you use the BRdac R package, please consider citing the relevant manuscript: Hector & Reich.
+If you use the BRdac R package, please consider citing the relevant manuscript: E.C.
+Hector and B.J.
+Reich (2022+).
+Distributed inference for spatial extremes modeling in high dimensions. arXiv, arXiv:2204.14165.

 # References